 It's probably even higher.

-Looks like the never Trump movement is finally dying, dead, buried.
+One good piece of news, looks like the Never Trump movement is finally dying, dead, buried.

-Only a few stragglers that work at NRO and work at the Wall Street Journal and work for Mitt Romney, surviving and hanging out.
+Only a few stragglers that work at NRO and work at the Wall Street Journal and work for Mitt Romney surviving and hanging out.

 GOP voters are now just as unified behind Trump as Democrats are behind Hillary, according to the Huffington Post, polling average.